-Are you ready to start your new life in Spain as a digital nomad?
-This post will show you how to get the new Spanish Digital Nomad Visa in four steps.
+Are you ready to start your new life in sunny Spain as a digital nomad?
+Whether you're drawn to the vibrant culture, stunning landscapes, or incredible food, Spain is an ideal destination for remote workers.
+This post will guide you through everything you need to know to get the Spanish Digital Nomad Visa in just four simple steps, so you can work and explore this beautiful country without hassle.
+Let’s get started!

 Step 1: Figure out if you meet the requirements

-Before you waste any time, it's important to see if you meet the visa criteria.
+Before you waste any time, it's important to see if you meet the criteria.

 Can you tick all of the boxes below?